pkp24/svt-av1-hdr/README.md

-# SVT-AV1-PSY
+# SVT-AV1-HDR
+<sup>(code name: Vendata)</sup>

-SVT-AV1-PSY is the Scalable Video Technology for AV1 (SVT-AV1 Encoder and Decoder) with perceptual enhancements for psychovisually optimal AV1 encoding.
-The goal is to create the best encoding implementation for perceptual quality with AV1.
+SVT-AV1-HDR is the Scalable Video Technology for AV1 (SVT-AV1 Encoder and Decoder) with perceptual enhancements for psychovisually optimal AV1 encoding.
+The goal is to create the best encoding implementation for perceptual quality with AV1, with optimizations for HDR encoding and content with film grain.

+### SVT-AV1-HDR Feature Additions

+- `PQ-optimized Variance Boost curve`

+A custom curve specifically designed for HDR video and images with a Perceptual Quantizer (PQ) transfer.
+It can manually be turned on by setting `--variance-boost-curve 3`, or automatically by setting the corresponding CICP value `--transfer-characteristics 16`.

+- `Tune 3`

+An opinionated tune optimized for film grain retention and temporal consistency.
+The recommended CRF range to use tune 3 is 20 to 40.

+Tune 3 is equivalent to setting these parameters: `--tune 0 --enable-tf 0 --enable-restoration 0 --enable-cdef 0 --spy-rd 1 --psy-rd 4.00 (SDR), 6.00 (HDR)`.

-### Feature Additions
+### SVT-AV1-PSY Feature Additions

 - `--variance-boost-strength` *1 to 4* (**[Merged to Mainline](https://gitlab.com/AOMediaCodec/SVT-AV1/-/merge_requests/2195)**)